gabrielmelo/jade-app-skeleton/README.md

 # JADE APP SKELETON

-Jade app Skeleton is a basic front-end structure to create HTML template with Jade .
+Jade app Skeleton is a basic front-end structure to create HTML template with Jade.

 ## Infomation